Recycling: doing it right really counts

 - Rinse out plastic and metal containers.
-No need to scrub them with detergent, but too much food residue can spoil a whole load.
+No need to scrub them with detergent, but they must be free of scraps and residue.

 - Empty and rinse all bottles and cartons.